movalex/BMD_requests/README.md

 10. Add a new tool for mesh point manipulation that gets all points from its input and creates a cage for morphing at various subdivision levels. (similar to the correction deformer in Cinema 4D)

 11. Replace Material with preserve Bump option.
-Would allow complex modelling using normal maps, then apply a few Texture and Shading Materials while preserving the bump.
+Would allow complex modeling using normal maps, then apply a few Texture and Shading Materials while preserving the bump.

 12. Matte object with inverse effect.
-Shows what is infront of object only (similar to slice)
+Shows what is in front of object only (similar to slice)

 ### Nodes and Flow
-1. add batch change properties for multiple selected nodes.
+1. Add batch change properties for multiple selected nodes.

-2. add Copy tool with keystroke-mouse drag
+2. Add Copy tool with keystroke-mouse drag

-3. scripts with UI should be dockable within native interface
+3. Scripts with UI should be dockable within native interface

-4. add modifiers as tools for the flow, like masks
+4. Add modifiers as tools for the flow, like masks

-5. add colorcode for expression links
+5. Add colorcode for expression links

-6. add alembic files by drag and drop
+6. Add alembic files by drag and drop

-7. add choose layouts buttons (i.e toggle single/dual viewer with single button)
+7. Add choose layouts buttons (i.e toggle single/dual viewer with single button)

-8. Collapse nodes group by doubleclick on the group's header.
+8. Collapse nodes group by double-click on the group's header.

 9. Add bookmarking to flow and include a docked bookmarks panel with a show/hide button just like all other panels.